damingram/GettingAndCleaningDataCourseProject/CodeBook.md

 Then the resulting test data frame was was joined to the bottom of the resulting train data frame and rows were ordered by Subject then Activity.

 5. From this, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-The data frame from step 4 was converted to a summary table where the column variables represent the means of their values grouped by the
-Subject and Activity columns.
+The data frame from step 4 was converted to a summary table where the column variables represent the mean of their corresponding Smartphones Dataset variable values grouped by the Subject and Activity columns.

 (see README.md for specific details)